What’s in a survival kit? – The essential and the optional

 1) Buy a ready to go survival kit

-First be aware that food is rarely included in the survival kits found on the market, therefore you will need to add it by yourself.
-For food, a solution which seems quasi-optimal, in most situations at least, is the one of the survival rations (or combat rations).
+First, be aware that food is rarely included in the survival kits found on the market, therefore you will need to add it by yourself.
+For food, a solution that seems quasi-optimal, in most situations at least, is that of the survival rations (or combat rations with a long shelf life).
 For more details, read the part “Make a survival kit yourself”.

 - A multifunction knife complete enough.